Fem myror är fler än fyra elefanter: 1973-1974 run

+1975 run

+Letters (A, B, E, I, K, L, M, O, R and S, the rest came later in the 1977 Sveriges Television's Christmas calendar series) came along in 1975, and Knysten and Fräs have been replaced by animated stories drawn and animated by Kjell Ivan Anderson and narrated by Tomas Löfdahl, the numbers from the previous run remained for rest of the series, the set used in the sketches with Magnus, Brasse and Eva are multi-coloured background, boarder and ground, the last episode aired on May 24, 1975.

+On boxing day 1976, the christmas special "Fem Myrors Julshow" premiered with the letters F and the number 2, new christmas themed sketches were filmed for this episode, this is the first time that animated stories drawn and animated by Kjell Ivan Anderson features the three friends Vera, Ellen and Cecilia narrated by Monica Zetterlund were made, more would later be made in the 1977 Sveriges Television's Christmas calendar, "Fem Myrors Julshow" reran on christmas day 1982.

 Besides entertaining children, Magnus ("a pedant"), Brasse ("a slob") and Eva ("a proper person") wanted to make children interested in letters and numbers and every program (running time, ca 30 min) had 1 letter and 1 number as a theme.

-The animations later in the TV-series, Monica Zetterlund and Tomas Löfdahl were voice-overs.
+The animations later in the TV-series by Owe Gustafson and Kjell Ivan Andersson, Monica Zetterlund, Tomas Löfdahl and an unknown child actor were voice-overs.
 Fem myror was produced by Bengt Linné & Lasse Haglund, the music was written by Bengt Ernryd and the lyrics were written by Magnus & Brasse.
 The animations were made by Owe Gustafson.

-Fem myror also includes sketches, such as Brasse's fun box ("lattjo-lajban-låda"), where Brasse presents 4 animals of which 1 doesn't belong with the others and should be removed.
+Fem myror also includes sketches with sets varrying depending which year they were produced in, such as Brasse's fun box (First appeared once in the 1973-1974 run and later more promiment in the 1975 run and the 1977 SVT's Sveriges Television's Christmas calendar) ("lattjo-lajban-låda"), where Brasse presents 4 animals of which 1 doesn't belong with the others and should be removed.
 Magnus and Eva have to guess but Brasse always thinks they're wrong; the purpose of this sketch is to teach children that one thing may have more than one property.